rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

                 }
                 ```
             * Array Type
+    * **String type**
+        * Rust's char type is not limited to a single byte.
+Instead, it represents a single **Unicode Scalar Value**.
+Similar to Rust chars, Rust strings are not limited to ASCII chars and can represent **UTF-8**.
+This ensures your Rust programs can handle text from around the world!
+        * Strings can have elements of varying sizes.
+Using the same size for all char representations would waste a lot of memory.
+For example, to represent the `🦀` Rust needs 4 bytes, but 'R' can be represented using a single byte.
+        * This means that elements in a Rust string are not all of the same size, and we cannot access them using indexing directly, as rust does not know what the right index boundary should be.
+        * to access individual elements in Rust, compiler suggests we should access the index using either `chars().nth()` or `bytes().nth()`.
+        * Let's have a look at how strings are represented in memory.
+            * A String internally has three parts:
+                * a pointer to the data on the heap,
+                * the length of the string (how many bytes), and
+                * its capacity (the total allocated space on the heap).
+            * One of the things to notice is that Rust's **String type explicitly stores the length of the string**.
+This eliminates the need for **null termination** and prevents the **risk of reading invalid memory**.
+        * to expand the string, we need to use `push_str()` method.

 > **_Functions_**
 * Rust code uses snake case as the conventional style for function and variable names, in which all letters are lowercase and underscores separate words.